Average Gate Fidelity¶

 from lightworks.tomography import GateFidelity

-As with process tomography, an experiment function needs to be defined which accepts a list of circuits and a list of inputs.
-In this example, as additional source_indistinguishability argument is included to allow for variation of this value, it defaults to a value of 1.
+We’ll define a run_experiments function which accepts the list of experiments and generates the results.
+In this example, an additional source_indistinguishability argument is included to allow for variation of this value, it defaults to a value of 1.

 [2]: